webcrumbs-community/webcrumbs/.github/ISSUE_TEMPLATE/ai-feature-request.md

 ---
-name: 🚀 Feature Request
+name: 🚀 AI Feature Request
-about: Suggest a new feature or enhancement
+about: Suggest a new AI-related feature or enhancement
-labels: enhancement
+labels: ai, enhancement
 ---

-## 🚀 Feature Request: [Feature Name]
+## 🧠 Feature Description

-### Description
-A brief explanation of the feature and the problem it aims to solve.
+Provide a brief description of the AI feature you would like to see implemented.

-### Example Use Case
+### 🤖 Use Case
-Describe a specific scenario or user story where this feature would be beneficial.
+Describe the context and the problem this feature would solve.
+Include specific scenarios or user stories.

-### Suggested Implementation
+### 🔧 Suggested Implementation
-Outline how you envision the feature working.
-Include any relevant details or code snippets.
+How do you envision this feature working?
+Describe any algorithms, models, or APIs that could be used.

+### 📈 Potential Benefits
+What impact would this feature have?
+Include expected benefits for users and the project.

-### Additional Context
+### 🗂 Additional Context
-Any links, references, or related issues that might help us understand the request better.
+Include links, references, or related issues that can help us understand your request.

 ---
 **Priority**: Low / Medium / High